penalosa/ergonomic-service-bindings/README.md

 # ergonomic-service-bindings
->Ergonomic Service Bindings for Cloudflare Workers: no more pesky HTTP calls—directly call functions from your other workers
+>Ergonomic Service Bindings for Cloudflare Workers: no more HTTP calls—directly call functions from your other workers

 [Service Bindings](https://developers.cloudflare.com/workers/platform/bindings/about-service-bindings/) let your different Cloudflare workers talk to each other, _quickly_.
 However, it requires sending a mock HTTP request to the other worker with which you're trying to communicate—which gives a lot of flexibility, but is sometimes more overhead than needed.
 This library simplifies that by letting you directly call functions on other Cloudflare workers.